 Farmed Animals: How Factory Farming Affects Different Species

-Of all the animals bred by humans, animals farmed for food are the most numerous.
-In the U.S. alone, we estimate that the number of land vertebrates farmed for food is thousands of times higher than the number of dogs and cats euthanized in shelters.
-Despite this large difference, most donations made to animal charities in the U.S. are directed toward companion animal shelters, with less than one percent going to support farmed animal charities.
-Here, we take a closer look at the most commonly farmed species, how factory farming affects animals, the ethical issues with factory farming, and what you can do to help farmed animals.
+Of all the animals killed directly by humans, animals farmed for food are by far the most numerous.
+In the U.S. alone, we estimate that the number of land animals killed for food is 14,000 times higher than the number of dogs and cats euthanized in shelters—adding in farmed and wild-caught fishes makes the problem even bigger.1 Despite this large difference, most donations made to animal charities in the U.S. are directed toward companion animal shelters, with just 3% going to support farmed animal charities.
+Here, we take a closer look at the most commonly farmed species, how factory farming affects animals, the ethical issues with factory farming, and what you can do to help farmed animals.2

 A farmed animal is any animal that is bred, raised, and ultimately killed for food or other agricultural products.
 This broad category of animals includes vertebrates like chickens, fishes, cows, and pigs, as well as invertebrates like honey bees, silkworms, cochineals, and shrimps.